genome/ptero-apis/auth.md

     - Includes the header `WWW-Authenticate: API-Key`.
     - Includes the header `WWW-Authenticate: Basic`.

+If an ID Token is returned by this endpoint, the ID Token must be encrypted.

 ### POST /tokens
 This is the "Token Endpoint" specified in section 3.2 of the [OAuth 2.0 RFC][1].
 Requires [HTTP Basic authentication][3] of the client